O, that I may die and fear not death;

 But only thus a word described the absence of a state hold dear,

-The absences of the fleeting breathe; the absence of Life.
+The absences of the fleeting breathe; the absence of life.

-0 comments:
+No comments:

 Post a Comment